TTS Tools

 • Built on 🐢 Tortoise TTS & developed by Coqui AI, which has been discontinued unfortunately.

 • You need less training data.
-Just least a 2 minute audio.
+Just at least a 2 minute audio.

 • Can use it either online or locally: